Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,610 a year including full coverage.
-Comprehensive insurance costs around $308 each year, collision costs $582, and liability insurance costs around $520.
-A policy with just liability insurance costs as low as $592 a year, with coverage for high-risk drivers costing $3,488 or more.
-Teen drivers receive the highest rates at $6,130 a year or more.
+The average insurance rates for a Jeep Cherokee are $1,610 a year for full coverage.
+Comprehensive insurance costs approximately $308, collision insurance costs $582, and liability coverage is estimated at $520.
+Liability-only coverage costs approximately $592 a year, and high-risk coverage costs $3,488 or more.
+Teen drivers cost the most to insure at up to $6,130 a year.

 Average premium for full coverage: $1,610

-Rates are based on $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 U.S. states and Cherokee models.
+Full coverage includes $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all states and for all Cherokee models.

-These examples highlight why all drivers should compare prices for a specific zip code and risk profile, rather than relying on price averages.
+The examples above show why everyone should get quotes using their specific location and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.